TWan777/side/spec/bridge/README.md

 }
 ```

 To enhance security, `IntentRequests` have a time limit of 24 hours.
-Assets deposited after this designated time frame will not be processed and, consequently, will be forfeited.
-It is essential for users to adhere to the 24-hour limit to ensure the successful completion of the asset deposit on the external chain.
+Any assets deposited after this designated time frame will not be processed and, consequently, will be forfeited.
+Users must adhere to the 24-hour limit to ensure the successful completion of the asset deposit on the external chain.
+Additionally, only one open request is allowed per account.

 There should be the following functions to facilitate obtaining transactions or iterating through transactions.